dlee1013/assign2git/README.md

 # assign2git
 David Lee
 *First comment*
-" This is a change on newbranch "
+"This is a change on newbranch"